-What Does Pennsylvania's Special Election Mean?
+Live Results From Pennsylvania's Special Election

 A Pennsylvania-based Republican political consultant, who requested anonymity for the same reason, questioned Lamb’s strategy, too.
 “While he has said he opposes Nancy Pelosi, does anyone honestly believe he’s going to vote against her?” he asked.
 President Trump even took a creative whack at the Democrat this weekend, calling him “Lamb the Sham” at a rally.
 (Although the president has reportedly bad-mouthed Saccone as well.)

-The composition of the electorate is a difficult thing to predict any election, but in special elections, it’s even more of a challenge.
+The composition of the electorate is a difficult thing to predict any race, but in special elections, it’s even more of a challenge.
 It’s best to keep an eye on the counties; according to the strategists I spoke with, Lamb would have to get something like 50 percent of the vote in Allegheny County, and more than 40 percent in the other three more rural counties, to take the district.
 In other words, everything would have to go right.
 And many of the strategists I spoke with believe Saccone is better positioned today than he was this time last week, after Trump announced steep tariffs on foreign steel and aluminum, a pretty popular move here in the heart of steel country.
 “If Saccone wins in a very close race,” Hewitt said, “it would be hard not to attribute that at least a little to the president’s tariffs.”

 Either way, whoever wins today has to run again in November: Pennsylvania’s 18th district, in its current form, will soon be gone.
 After court-ordered redistricting next year, its lines will be redrawn, and its four counties will be wrenched apart to form new districts.
 This time next year, all that will remain of PA-18 will be the bittersweet memories of elections past.
 But Democrats are praying that a win in the district today will be indicative of elections yet to come.